Annadale, Shimla

-Annadale, also spelled as Annandale is a locality of Shimla city, in the Indian state of Himachal Pradesh.
-It is a flat valley bottom which includes the helipad as well as a golf course in the city.
-Annadale has also an army cantonment with an Army Heritage Museum.
-Due to its lush green environment, historical importance and first seen place by every VVIP visit, it is also known as the "Heart of Shimla".
+Annadale, also spelled as Annandale, is a part of Shimla city, in the Indian state of Himachal Pradesh.
+It is a flat valley bottom which includes a helipad as well as a golf course.
+Annadale has also an army cantonment, now memorialized in an Army Heritage Museum.
+Due to its lush green environment, historical importance and geography, it is also known as the "Heart of Shimla".

 Etymology

 The region in which Annadale is located was first documented in 1834, in the East Indian United Service Journal.
 When British officers saw the area for the first time, they found it similar to the Annandale valley in Dumfriesshire or County of Dumfries in Scotland, and decided to name it after the Scottish location because most of the officers hailed from the Scotland's Annandale.

 According to another story, Charles Pratt Kennedy, the political agent of the British government who was assigned to find a suitable place in India for selecting the Summer Capital, came to Shimla hills in 1822.
 He was so impressed by the beauty of the dale that he named it after "Anna" his lady love back in England.
 It is perhaps for this reason, that it has been spelt as both 'Annandale' and 'Annadale' in documents pertaining to Shimla.